 From the moment you wake up each morning, you're bombarded by images striving to capture your attention.
 Bright colors flash at you from a morning talk show.
 On your commute to work, you see enormous photographs of beautiful people staring down at you from billboards.
 Every time you glance at your phone, there's a new, funny video of a kitten or a toddler.

 For any business trying to reach customers, one enormous challenge is trying to cut through all this visual information.
 That means companies need to find talented, creative people with strong graphic design skills.
-If you're an artistic person looking for a solid career where you can put your passion to good use, the demand for people with great visual skills is great news.
-Graduates of graphic design colleges are poised to find jobs with excellent potential for growth.
+If you're an artistic person looking for a solid career where you can put your passion to good use, you might wonder if a graphic design career path is for you.

 "People who tend to want to be in the arts or graphic design are people who really are aware of the visual and textual things around them at all times," said Sloan W. Kelly, associate dean of faculty for Southern New Hampshire University's Graphic Design and Communications program.

-The online graphic design program at SNHU offers three different tracks toward a career.
+The online graphic design program offer three different tracks toward a career.

-First, there's the bachelor's degree in graphic design program, which provides both the theory and the hands-on skills necessary to design everything from magazines and websites to produce packaging and advertisements.
+There's the bachelor's degree in graphic design, which provides both the theory and the hands-on skills necessary to design everything from magazines and websites to produce packaging and advertisements.
 You'll learn how to use the principles of color design and typography to create balanced images and convey feeling.
 You'll also develop the ability to use powerful tools like Adobe Illustrator and Adobe InDesign - skills that are in great demand in the business world.

-The web design concentration supplements the core graphic design program with courses specifically focused on creating online experiences.
-If you're specifically interested in doing work for the web, this concentration will help you learn to create modern sites that function smoothly for visitors on smartphones and tablets, as well as desktop computers.
+A concentration in web design can supplement a core graphic design program with courses specifically focused on creating online experiences.
+If you're specifically interested in doing work for the web, this concentration can help you learn to create modern sites that function smoothly for visitors on smartphones and tablets, as well as desktop computers.
 You'll also learn to make interactive animated designs, creating a richer experience for users.

-Kelly said the full-fledged BA program at SNHU gives students an advantage that goes far beyond simple technical skills.
+Kelly said a bachelor's degree is a good way to begin your career graphic design career because it goes beyond only technical skills.
 Employers are also looking for candidates with strong "soft skills" - and for good reason.
 Many employers want to make sure new hires are just as competent working with clients and understanding the needs of the business as they are at their specialized skills.

 "It's important for them to have a well-rounded background for any sort of business," Kelly said.

-The graphic design online curriculum includes English courses, which can help with everything from writing copy for your own website to communicating with co-workers and clients.
-While artistically-minded people are sometimes reluctant to study mathematics, Kelly said SNHU's courses provide a clear, practical understanding of a subject that's crucial for designers.
+A graphic design online curriculum includes English courses, which can help with everything from writing copy for your own website to communicating with co-workers and clients.
+While artistically-minded people are sometimes reluctant to study mathematics, Kelly said it's a subject that's crucial for designers.
 Programmers in particular need to have a solid grounding in mathematics, and 3D modeling also demands some of the same skills.
 Kelly said understanding mathematics helps students to be comfortable with the way information on three-dimensional models must be entered in a design program.

 "3D modeling is not like drawing in Photoshop and Illustrator where you're creating flat characters," Kelly said.
 "You need to be putting in x, y, and z parameters."

-Because SNHU's graphic design program is available entirely online, it's a great option for people who want to advance their education without putting the rest of their lives on hold.
+An online graphic design program is a great option for people who want to advance their education without putting the rest of their lives on hold.
 You can complete your coursework whenever they have time, whether that's late at night, early in the morning, or at random times each day when the opportunity arises.

-Aimee Norman, who received her BA in Graphic Design and Media Arts from SNHU in 2014, had previously struggled in college.
+Aimee Norman, who earned her bachelor's in graphic design and media arts in 2014, had previously struggled in college.

 For Norman and others like her, getting a graphic design online degree offers a way to learn new, useful skills without missing a step in their work and personal lives.

 If your interests run toward artistic pursuits, you may have heard from friends or relatives who say it's impossible to make a living doing creative work.
 That's far from true.
-The typical graphic designer responsible for creating advertisements, brochures, magazines, and corporate reports makes $46,900 a year, according to the U.S. Bureau of Labor Statistics.* Advance to art director - a role that can involve creating the visual style of a magazine, movie, or ad campaign while overseeing other designers - and you can earn around $89,760.*
+The typical graphic designer responsible for creating advertisements, brochures, magazines and corporate reports made a median salary of $47,640 in 2016, according to the U.S. Bureau of Labor Statistics.
+Art directors - a role that can involve creating the visual style of a magazine, movie, or ad campaign while overseeing other designers - earned a median salary of $89,280 in 2016.

-For those in the digital side of the design world, multimedia artists and animators who design animation and visual effects for TV, movies, and video games typically make about $63,970 .
-Meanwhile, web developers, who are responsible for the appearance, function, and sometimes content of websites, typically make nearly $65,000.
+For those in the digital side of the design world, multimedia artists and animators who design animation and visual effects for TV, movies, and video games typically make about $65,300.
+Meanwhile, web developers, who are responsible for the appearance, function and sometimes content of websites, typically make nearly $66,130.
 Web development is also a particularly fast-growing field.
-The BLS predicts that these jobs will grow by 27 percent, much faster than the average occupation, between 2014 and 2024.*
+The BLS predicts that these jobs will grow by 13%, much faster than the average occupation, through 2026*

 One example of the possibilities opening up to graduates of graphic design programs is the growth of Designer Fund, a San Francisco firm dedicated specifically to investing in new startups founded by designers.
 Designer Fund was inspired by the success of Airbnb, a Silicon Valley poster child created by two designers.
 In the four years since it was founded, the fund has raised $20 million and backed a range of companies that give a sense of the fields where designers can thrive.
 Examples include Stripe, a web and mobile online payment tool, The Noun Project, a library of downloadable icons created by users all over the world, and Omada, which offers an interactive, technology-based wellness program that companies can offer as a benefit to their employees.

-For Michael Allsop '13, who earned a BA in Graphic Design and Media Arts, coursework at the school gave him insight into the variety of jobs he could consider.
-Allsop initially planned to pursue video game design, but he quickly found himself expanding his horizons.
+For Michael Allsop '13, who earned a bachelor's in graphic design and media arts from SNHU, coursework gave him insight into the variety of jobs he could consider.
+He initially planned to pursue video game design, but he quickly found himself expanding his horizons.